symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 Fixtures work the same way they work for Doctrine ORM.
 You write fixture classes implementing ``Doctrine\Common\DataFixtures\FixtureInterface``.
-If you place them in <Bundle>\DataFixtures\PHPCR, they will be auto detected if you specify no path to the fixture loading command.
+If you place them in ``<Bundle>\DataFixtures\PHPCR``, they will be auto detected if you specify no path to the fixture loading command.

 A simple example fixture class looks like this::

-    <?php
+    // src/Acme/MainBundle/DataFixtures/PHPCR/LoadPageData.php

-    namespace MyBundle\DataFixtures\PHPCR;
+    namespace Acme\MainBundle\DataFixtures\PHPCR;

     use Doctrine\Common\Persistence\ObjectManager;
     use Doctrine\Common\DataFixtures\FixtureInterface;

-    class LoadMyData implements FixtureInterface
+    class LoadPageData implements FixtureInterface
     {
         public function load(ObjectManager $manager)
         {
-            // Create and persist your data here...
+            // ... create and persist your data here
         }
     }